-In addition to addressing funding challenges, as a board member you now have a legal responsibility to protect the organization's assets by overseeing its financial activities and implementing "best practices" to protect the organization.
-For board members without experience in not-for-profit accounting, and especially for those without any formal accounting training, this responsibility can be intimidating.
+However, in addition to addressing funding challenges, as a board member you now have a legal responsibility to protect the organization's assets by overseeing its financial activities and implementing "best practices" to protect the organization.
+For board members without experience in not-for-profit accounting, and especially for those without any formal accounting training, it is easy to neglect this important responsibility and bear some liability for the outcome.

 This booklet is designed to help you perform your financial responsibilities more effectively.
 It outlines some of the key indicators that we, at Jacobson Jarvis, find that board members sometimes overlook when they are exercising their fiduciary duties to the organization.

-This booklet was produced as a service to our clients, friends of the firm, and their board members.
+It should not be considered as a substitute for continued education or professional advice.
+Rather, this booklet was produced as a service to our clients and friends of the firm, and their board members.

-II.
-Role of Board Members in Financial Oversight
+Role of the Board Member in Financial Oversight

-As a board member, your fundamental role is to oversee the implementation of the not-for-profitorganization's mission.
+As a board member, your fundamental role is to oversee the implementation of the not-for-profit organization's mission.
 This includes exercising your fiduciary duty to ensure that the organization's financial resources are effectively managed and sufficient to assure the organization's long-term financial viability.

-In Washington State, exercising fiduciary duty incorporates three basic duties: the duties of good faith, loyalty, and care.
-The duty of good faith requires that you act in good faith and in a manner that you reasonably believe to be in the best interests of the organization.
+In Washington State, exercising fiduciary duty incorporates three basic duties: the duties of good faith, loyalty and care.
+The duty of good faith requires that you act in good faith, in a manner that you reasonably believe to be in the best interests of the organization.
 The duty of loyalty requires that you act in a manner that furthers the interest of the organization and that you refrain from engaging in personal activities that could be construed to injure or take advantage of the relationship to the organization.